“You’re a very lucky fellow. I wish I could have been that lucky when I was younger”.

 - You’ll make a million mistakes, look like a fool 10,000 times, and constantly wonder if you’ll ever get anything right.

-- If it’s anything that involves dealing with other people (hitting on girls, sales, starting a new business) you’ll be rejected hundreds or thousands of times, which will absolutely eat away at your confidence and self-esteem at the start.
+- If it’s anything that involves dealing with other people (hitting on girls, sales, starting a new business) you’ll be rejected hundreds or thousands of times, which will absolutely eat away at your confidence and self-esteem, especially early on.

-- You’ll have moments where you feel completely cut off from everybody else, stuck in your own lonely existence, because you’re suffering now while they all seem to be happy now.
+- You’ll have moments where you feel completely cut off from everybody else, stuck in your own lonely existence, because you’re suffering now (relentless hard work can be torture sometimes) while they all seem to be happy now.
 (Don’t worry; the hard work will pay off eventually).